-Cherwell Local Plan demonstrates the District's commitment to the creation of sustainable new developments in the District, bolstered by the Climate Emergency declaration and the Climate Action Framework 2020.
-Latest national planning policy and guidance confirms the Government's approach to sustainable development is being driven through the updates to the Building Regulations.
-Manor Oak Homes have focussed the sustainability strategy for the site on meeting targets present in the local plan and through achievement of the Interim Future Homes Standard, which is a 31% improvement beyond current Building Regulations.
+Both local and national policy aims to ensure the delivery of sustainable and well-designed homes which mitigate and adapt to the increasingly urgent impacts of climate change.
+The Cherwell Local Plan demonstrates the District's commitment to the creation of sustainable new developments in the District, bolstered by the Climate Emergency declaration and the Climate Action Framework 2020.
+Latest national planning policy and guidance confirms the Government's approach to sustainable development is being driven through the updates to the Building Regulations through the Future Homes Standard to ensure that new homes are well designed and reduce emissions in line with the UK's national carbon targets.
 The adopted Local Plan and Design Guide SPD requires development to consider a range of sustainable design measures, including sustainable construction and resource management, green infrastructure, SuDS, energy efficient and low carbon buildings, water efficiency, access for all and enhancing biodiversity; and health and wellbeing of a community.
 It is noted that the Local Plan includes a need to align with Government policy which has evolved since the plan was adopted in 2015.